 Archived — Canada 150 Community Infrastructure Program – Program Guidelines

-FedDev Ontario is no longer accepting applications through the Canada 150 Community Infrastructure Program.
+The Canada 150 Community Infrastructure Program is now closed.
 These guidelines are for reference only.

-In Budget 2016, the Government of Canada committed $150 million over two years, to renovate, expand or improve existing community and cultural infrastructure, including projects that support the Government’s priorities to ensure a better future for Indigenous peoples and promote a clean growth economy.
-This funding, which starts in 2016-17, is in addition to the $150 million already committed nationally under the Canada 150 Community Infrastructure Program (CIP 150) over this same period.
+The $300-million national program supported the renovation, expansion and improvement of existing community and cultural infrastructure, including projects that support the Government's priorities to ensure a better future for Indigenous peoples and promote a clean growth economy.

 I. Eligible Recipients